 ) for which

-to restore the frozen plan based on a set of hints.
+to restore the plan based on a set of hints.

 statement_name AS

-hintstr: A set of hints supported by the
+hintstr: A set of hints that describe the

-this argument is set to NULL or empty
+other plan types, if this argument is set to NULL

 parameter_type: An array with parameter